patthewebrat/otp/README.md

-# One Time Password Sharing App
+# One Time Password & File Sharing App

-A secure, self-destructing password sharing application built with Vue.js and Laravel.
-Share passwords securely with end-to-end encryption - passwords are encrypted in the browser before being sent to the server and can only be viewed once before being permanently deleted.
+A secure, self-destructing password and file sharing application built with Vue.js and Laravel.
+Share passwords and files securely with end-to-end encryption - content is encrypted in the browser before being sent to the server and can only be viewed/downloaded once before being permanently deleted.

 ## Features

 - 🔒 End-to-end encryption using AES-256-GCM
-- 💥 Self-destructing passwords - viewed only once then deleted
+- 💥 Self-destructing passwords and files - viewed only once then deleted
 - ⏰ Configurable expiry times (5 minutes to 30 days)
 - 🔑 Client-side encryption/decryption using Web Crypto API
 - 📋 Easy copy-to-clipboard functionality
+- 📁 Secure file sharing with client-side encryption
 - 🎨 Clean, responsive user interface
 - ♿ Accessibility features included

 ## Security Features

-- Passwords are encrypted in the browser before transmission
+- Passwords and files are encrypted in the browser before transmission
 - Encryption keys never leave the client
-- Passwords are stored encrypted and deleted after first view
+- Content is stored encrypted and deleted after first view
 - Uses secure AES-256-GCM encryption
 - Implements URL-safe Base64 encoding for keys and tokens
-- Automatic expiry of unused passwords
+- Automatic expiry of unused passwords and files

 ## Technical Stack

 - **Frontend**: Vue 3 with Composition API
 - **Backend**: Laravel
 - **Database**: MySQL/PostgreSQL
+- **File Storage**: Amazon S3
 - **Encryption**: Web Crypto API (AES-256-GCM)
 - **HTTP Client**: Axios
 - **Routing**: Vue Router